Serenacula/splitby/readme.md

 **Empty fields are considered valid!**

-The following will treat the empty space as a valid field when indexing.
+The following will treat the empty space as a valid field when indexing:

 ```sh
 echo "boo,,hoo" | splitby -d "," 2-3